ji24077/Cerberus-Detection/README.md

 # Cerberus-Detection

 ## Project Overview
 Cerberus-Detection is the final project for APS360: Applied Fundamentals of Deep Learning at the University of Toronto.
-This project focuses on developing a deep learning model capable of differentiating between AI-generated and human-generated text.
+This project focuses on developing a deep learning model capable of differentiating between AI-generated and human-written text.
 This distinction is crucial for verifying the authenticity of digital content in various fields including academia and media.
 <img width="585" alt="demoAPS360" src="https://github.com/user-attachments/assets/5d884f77-24dd-4c75-9e2b-3bfbc973012e">
 <img width="590" alt="demo1APS360" src="https://github.com/user-attachments/assets/d9c2c176-e9dd-4c6a-8e33-9dd5060a128c">